iamguid/ngx-mf/README.md

 > You can use `Replace` special type
 > to define what you want to infer (see Annotations chapter)
 > You can `Replace` inferred type to something like `FormGroup<any>`
-> and then cast it to your types.
+> and then cast it to your types if you really need it.

 > Q: What about complicated forms that includes many of
 > fields, groups and controls